honeycombio/multiarch-confluent/README.md

+# Disclaimer

+This is _not_ officially supported by Honeycomb, nor has it been exhaustively tested.
+We're just hoping to use it in our local dev environment.

 # Multiarch Confluent Images

-Confluent won't release arm64 images for their stuff because it "lacks certification"; when pressed to support the dev env usecase on M1 Macs, they suggest that it's just a jar, so ...
+Confluent won't release arm64 images for their stuff because it "lacks certification"; when pressed to support the dev env usecase on M1 Macs, they suggest that it's just a jar, so why not build our own?

 But I have a better idea.